jlinclabs/did-web-auth/SPEC.md

    * *what to do here if the host is invalid is outside the scope of this document but a fallback to a more classic form of authentication might be appropriate here.*
-3. The app uses one of the 4 authentication strategies to request a session token.
+3. The app uses one of the 4 authentication methods to request a session token.
 4. Success.
 The app can now use your session token to gain limited access to other api endpoints on your identifier host.

-#### Authentication Strategies
+#### Authentication Methods

+##### Browser Redirect

+*This strategy only possible if user is authenticating to a website in a browser*

+1. The app redirects the user to their identifier host's authentication endpoint using query params to define the scopes for the requested session
+2. the user is propmpted to confirm the details of the session request
+3. the user approves the session and is redirected back to the app

 ##### Magic Link